cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 $ mkdir -p x/checkers/migrations/v1tov2
 ```

 The only **data structure** you will eventually change is the checkers genesis structure.
 The other data structures are new, so you can treat them _as usual_.
-Although in this very case it is not strictly necessary, it is good to make this a practice.
+Although in this specific case it is not strictly necessary, it is good to make this practice habitual.
 Copy and paste your compiled Protobuf v1 genesis from the current commit and save it under the same name in `x/checkers/migrations/v1/types/`:

 ```sh
 $ mkdir -p x/checkers/migrations/v1/types